sketchplugins/plugin-directory/README.md

 - [Sketch Show Layer Info](https://github.com/mrpeak/sketch-show-layer-info), by 捻捻转儿: Show selected layer's ObjectID, Class and ID.
 It is of great use for plugin development or file parsing.
 - [Sketch Slicer](https://github.com/d4rekanguok/sketch-slicer), by Derek Nguyen: Create slice layers from selected layers, with padding or set a fixed size.
 - [Sketch Spellcheck All Layers](https://github.com/tallwave/sketch-spellcheck-all-layers), by Tallwave: A basic spellchecker that checks all layers on a page in Sketch
+- [Sketch Split Shape](https://github.com/kupe517/sketch-split-shape), by kupe517: Sketch plugin to split up a rectangle evenly by a user generated value
 - [Sketch Storyboard](https://github.com/britesnow/sketch-storyboard), by Jeremy Chone: Export a full story flow and dev spec in one shortcut.
 - [Sketch Style Libraries](https://github.com/sigtm/sketch-style-libraries), by Sigurd Mannsaker: Sync layer & text styles from any Sketch Library
 - [Sketch Style Master](https://github.com/aparajita/sketch-style-master), by Aparajita Fishman: Sketch plugin for renaming shared styles